khaledh/hn-mod/README.md

-# Hacker News Mode chrome extension
+# Hacker News Mod chrome extension

 This is a very early version of a chrome extension I use personally to "dim" stories based on keywords and/or domain names.
 You can also dim/undim stories manually (a link is added under each story).